 Specifically, each student is responsible for working out and writing up his or her own solutions to each homework assignment.
-Discussion of the course material and problems is encouraged, but practices such as allowing a classmate to copy your homework solutions, or a group working out a problem solution together which everyone then copies down and turns in, are forbidden.
+Discussion of the course material and problems is encouraged, but practices such as allowing a classmate to copy your homework solutions are forbidden.
 Use of problem solutions obtained from other students, over the web, etc. is forbidden.
 Students violating course policy on homework will receive a warning possibly followed by a grading penalty and further disciplinary action, in accordance with university policy.